 Spraying your landscape with a hose is a wasteful and ineffective way to irrigate.
 In fact, frequent, shallow watering can make things worse by encouraging plants to develop shallow root systems that dry out quickly.
 Plants do best with less frequent, but deep watering.
-To accomplish this, use drip irrigation or a soaker hose that delivers water directly to the root zones of the plants.
+To accomplish this in your xeriscape garden, use drip irrigation or a soaker hose that delivers water directly to the root zones of the plants.
 In this garden, a soaker hose is being installed under a layer of mulch to prevent evaporation.

 Having a perfectly green lawn doesn't make sense if you live in a region where water resources are precious.
-Turf grass generally requires as much as 2.5 inches of water per week in midsummer.
+How can you have a xeriscape backyard without eliminating too much green?
+Turfgrass generally requires as much as 2.5 inches of water per week in midsummer.
 That means you have to water every three or four days to keep it looking good.
 Instead, why not rip up your turf and replace it with low-maintenance, drought-tolerant plants.
-In this front yard, the grass was removed and replaced with ornamental grasses, agave, Euphorbia, and other easy-care plants.
+In this front yard, the grass was removed and replaced with ornamental grasses, agave, Euphorbia, and other easy-care xeriscape plants.

 Who says you can't have a colorful garden if you switch over to drought-defying plants?
+Here's how to xeriscape with tons of color.
 This colorful border contains Aloe saponaria in a mixed bed of sedum in jewel-like colors.
 Succulents are naturally drought-resistant and look great all summer long.
 If you live in the north, remember to read the plant tag before you purchase succulents to make sure they are winter hardy in your region.
 Sedum and Sempervivum are probably your best bet in cold climates.